xiaohan2012/daily-reading/july/cnn.md

 - convolution layer: apply k filters to the image.
 Each filter generates a new "image" of certain depths (called activation/feature map).
 So together, it generates k feature maps (or 2D image of depth k)

 - stride: how fast the filter moves.
 If stride is k, it moves k pixels a time.

+- pooling: from a feature map to one real number
+  - example, max-pooling, takes the max value in the feature map